 Social Media gives your business an incredible platform to connect with potential and existing customers.
-As of June 2019, Facebook have 1.59 billion daily active users of their site.
+As of the first quarter of 2021, Facebook have 1.9 billion daily active users of their site.
 But vastness of this and other social media sites also means that your business page may easily get lost in the sea of information coming at people every day.
 So how are you going to get your page to stand out? to be one in a billion?

 If you forget everything else about social media, remember this – be human.
 While you may want to protect your image as a professional outfit, you can blend formalities and personality cleverly and effectively.
 Some companies such as British Airways are now signing off messages with initials of the person manning their Twitter handle for the day.
 The social media pages of Money Aware introduce themselves by name at the beginning of each day, sometimes accompanied by a funny message.
 This shows that it is an individual that is dealing with customer issues, giving an impression of approachability.